Cactoidal/GodotEthersV2/README.md

 # GodotEthersV2
 Transactions no longer lag the game.
-Achieved by formatting the transactions in Rust and sending them in gdscript using HTTPRequest.
+Achieved by formatting calldata in Rust and sending transactions in gdscript using HTTPRequest.